wilkens-teaching/info3350-f20/README.md

 ### Mechanics

+Most of the work for the course will be conducted online.
+We will use:

-We will use Zoom for online meetings, Canvas to distribute restricted readings and to collect reading response posts, CMS to collect problem sets and other code work, and Campuswire for Q&A. Links and detailed info about each of these are available via the [course Canvas site](https://canvas.cornell.edu/courses/20174).
+* Zoom for online meetings
+* Canvas to distribute restricted readings, to collect reading response posts, and to distribute video recordings of the lectures
+* CMS to collect problem sets and other code work
+* Campuswire for Q&A.

+Links and detailed info about each of these are available via the [course Canvas site](https://canvas.cornell.edu/courses/20174).

 ### Work and grading